Yurihonjō Hinakaidō: Background

 The event in 2010 was extended further with additional displays at new locations and houses.
-Tour companies in Sendai offer package tours, such as the national train operator JR East.
-It has also received coverage in the media such as a feature article in the Sakigake newspaper.
+Tour companies in Sendai offered package tours.
+This included a tour operated by railway company JR East.
+The festival received coverage in the media such as a feature article in the Sakigake newspaper.
 A dedicated blog was also set up by Akita Prefecture to promote the event.